 An important part of your development career is understanding when and how to take risks.
-In the first episode of season two we sit down with Jim Fisk (@jimafisk) and Stephanie Luz (@SayStephanieNow) of Jantcu (@jantcutech) and talk about taking risks as a developer.
-In our conversation we discuss why taking risks is important, the two types of risks you'll face and how to balance risk with reward in development.
+In this episode we discuss why it is important to take risks as a developer, the two types of risks you'll face and how to balance risk with reward in development.
+Show notes for this episode can be found at http://www.developingup.com/25

 The one constant in your development career will be change.
 Change in your projects, change in your role & responsibilities and changes in your life.
 In the season one finale we talk about how to approach changes in these areas with a constructive, positive mindset.
 Show notes for this episode can be found at http://www.developingup.com/24